Fun Ideas for Your Elementary Music Lesson Plans April 2023

 Click to preview and listen to each arrangement in the video previews.

-New – Free Spring Rhythm Clip Cards
+Free Spring Rhythm Clip Cards

-Do you need a FUN spring music activity to practice or assess students’ rhythm reading skills?
 These FREE Rhythm Pattern Identification Clip It Cards are perfect for your early elementary kids.
 Students are engaged as they listen and identify the rhythm patterns they hear.

 Need some ideas for using clip cards in your classroom?
 Take a peek at this post – Fun Rhythm Activities for Elementary Music.

-- How to Develop Students’ Music Literacy Skills Using Boom Cards
+Music Literacy Boom Cards Series

 “What Do You Hear?”
 Ear Training Boom Cards